Thinking Like an Engineer: Avoiding Pitfalls

 In software, these principles did not emerge from theory alone.
 They were distilled by people who built systems, broke them, maintained them, and suffered the consequences.
 Over time, they captured their experience in guidelines, best practices, and design patterns.

-Robert C. Martin, also known as Uncle Bob, described the symptoms of poor software design in Agile Software Development, Principles, Patterns, and Practices.
+Robert C. Martin, also known as Uncle Bob, is a well-known software engineer and author.
+He didn’t just focus on describing best practices.
+He also described the symptoms of poor software design in Agile Software Development, Principles, Patterns, and Practices.
 The interesting question is whether these symptoms are specific to software, or whether they apply to any complex system, including organizations and institutions.
 Let’s have a look.

 Rigidity